 Through partnerships with established finance providers, these SaaS companies keep compliance overhead low while delivering convenience.

-A closer look at regional ecosystems reveals how cultural norms and policy environments guide fintech innovation.
+Fintech growth in regional ecosystems is shaped by cultural norms and policy environments guiding innovation.

-• Latin America has seen a boom in neobanks catering to millennials and underbanked populations.
+Global fintech investment has fueled a boom in neobanks catering to millennials and underbanked populations.

 • MENA focuses on experimentation inside regulated sandboxes, boosting solutions in payments and lending.